-The amount appropriated, less the \$100,000 retained by WVDE, shall be distributed to the counties in a manner established by the State Board, via Policy 5500, which takes into account the following factors:
+The amount appropriated, less the \$15 million retained by WVDE, shall be distributed to the counties in a manner established by the State Board, via Policy 5500, which takes into account the following factors:

 - a.
 The number of full-time equivalent teachers employed by the county with zero years of experience; - b.
-The total number of full-time equivalent teachers employed by the county with one through three years of experience; - c.
-The number of full-time equivalent principals, assistant principals and vocational administrators employed by the county who are in their first or second year of employment as a principal, assistant principal or vocational administrator; - d.
-The number of full-time equivalent principals, assistant principals and vocational administrators employed by the county who are in their first year in an assignment at a school with a programmatic level in which they have not previously served as a principal, assistant principal or vocational administrator: - e.
+The number of full-time equivalent teachers employed by the county who are less than fully certified for the position in which they employed; - c.
+The total number of full-time equivalent teachers employed by the county with one through three years of experience; - d.
+The number of full-time equivalent principals, assistant principals and vocational administrators employed by the county who are in their first or second year of employment as a principal, assistant principal or vocational administrator; - e.
+The number of full-time equivalent principals, assistant principals and vocational administrators employed by the county who are in their first year in an assignment at a school with a programmatic level in which they have not previously served as a principal, assistant principal or vocational administrator: - f.
 Needs identified in the strategic plans for continuous improvement of schools and school systems including those identified through the performance evaluations of professional personnel.